 - Human resources management

-With a bachelor’s degree in human resources, job candidates may qualify for a variety of jobs throughout North Dakota, since many human resources jobs in the state require bachelor’s degrees.
-Examples of human resources jobs that required a minimum of a bachelor’s degree include (from a survey of open positions taken in May 2015, shown here for illustrative purposes only):
+With a bachelor’s degree in human resources, job candidates may qualify for a variety of jobs throughout North Dakota (shown for illustrative purposes only):

 - Payroll and Benefits Administrator for Integrity Windows & Doors in Fargo